 In a public cloud computing environment, object storage can be accessed over the Internet through a REST API over HTTP.
 Public cloud service providers typically provide their own APIs.
 In a private cloud environment, users can either create their own API or use an object storage device (OSD).
 In general, commands sent over HTTP to object storage are very simple: put to create an object, get to read an object, delete to purge an object and list to list objects.

-object storage systems be used with file-based apps?
+Can object storage systems be used with file-based apps?

 Learn how to use applications such as Microsoft Exchange or SQL Server with object storage systems on the back end, and what you need to consider to make the process work.

-object storage makes scalability a reality: An expert podcast
+Cloud object storage makes scalability a reality: An expert podcast

 This expert podcast provides listeners with a technical explanation of cloud object storage.

-storage devices challenge file systems for unstructured data sets
+Object-based storage devices challenge file systems for unstructured data sets

 Learn why object storage has several advantages over a traditional file system architecture for large unstructured data sets.

-storage: A middle-ground option for cloud storage services
+Object storage: A middle-ground option for cloud storage services

 Object storage offers a middle ground for cloud providers looking to offer industries with large, static data-sets easy access to their data in the cloud.